Our research is editorially independent but we

 Woodford State Park – Woodford, Vermont

 Woodford State Park is a great place for hikers to camp after exploring the George Aiken Wilderness Area and Green Mountain National Forest.
-There’s even a hiking trail that goes from this high elevation campground around the Adams Reservoir.
-There are 103 campsites at this state park, including 20 lean-tos that you can rent out.
+There’s even a hiking trail that goes from this high-elevation campground around the Adams Reservoir.
+There are about 100 campsites at this state park, including 20 lean-tos that you can rent out.
 Other things to do in the area include the Norman Rockwell Museum in Arlington, the Bennington Museum and Monument, and the Park-McCullough Mansion.

 Eighth Lake Campground – Inlet, New York